w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** In this example the `alert()` function which uses the standard dialogs of the web browser, including default settings for font-size, colors, and language.
+After confirming the message in the dialog window, most web browsers will resume the focus back on the “save” button.
+This functionality would need to be ensured for custom dialog windows.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

-### Temporary Pop-Up
+#### Temporary pop-up
 {:.ap}

-A temporary pop-up displays a message for a short time before vanishing.
-It is a more subtle possibility to inform users and interrupt them only for a short moment.
-The advantages are that the user stays where he was and is not interrupted.
-On the downside, the user is not in control on how long the pop-up is displayed.
-Some users might miss some text for that reason, for others the message might displayed for a longer time, annoying them.
+A temproary pop-up is displayed for a certain period of time before vanishing.
+This approach is less obtrusive but it can also be missed.
+In particular, users generally cannot control how long the message is displayed and may not have enough time to read it.

+The example below shows a pop-up that is displayed when the user activates the “save” button.
+A message is displayed prominently in the center of the screen, and does not block the user from continuing to use the content.

 {::nomarkdown}
 <%= sample_start %>